terrellt/ndlib.github.io/_posts/2013-05-30-one-commit-per-pull-request.md

 To do this I first make sure my repository is up to date:

     $ git checkout master
-    $ git pull --rebase canonical # The remote repo that is "canonical"
+    $ git pull --rebase origin # The remote repo that is "origin"
     $ git checkout development-service-object
     $ git rebase master